Jay-Dabo/ticketevent/README.md

 # TICKETEVENT

-A simple application for creating events (e.g. concerts) and purchasing tickets fro said events.
+A simple application for creating events (e.g. concerts) and purchasing tickets for said events.

 ## Installation: